joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/16/nyregion/nakba-video-mamdani-nyc.html

 **Who Is JJ?
 The 2025 Winner Starts the Eurovision Final With a Pop/Opera Mix.**\
-`JJ, from Austria, kicked off this year’s Eurovision grand final in Vienna.`\
+`JJ, from Austria, kicked off this year’s Eurovision grand final in Vienna as the contest celebrates its 70th anniversary.`\
 https://www.nytimes.com/2026/05/16/arts/who-is-jj-austria.html

 **Car Plows Into Pedestrians in Northern Italian Town, Injuring at Least 8**\